Administrative Units Overview

 The Administrative Vice Chancellor’s organization supports UCLA's mission of education, research and public service by delivering quality services, products and programs to the campus community through its ten administrative units.

-Business Transformation Office (BTO) supports the planning and governance of business transformation initiatives and collaborates with stakeholders to assess business process efficiency, operational performance and environmental factors to identify opportunities for improvement.
-The Project Management Office (PMO) manages and coordinates resources to support project execution, project management and business analysis, and facilitates coordination across functional and organizational boundaries.
+UCLA Business Transformation Office (BTO) serves as an internal business advisory organization, providing consulting services to the UCLA campus.
+The BTO supports the planning and governance of business transformation initiatives, collaborating with organizations across UCLA to assess business process efficiency, operational performance and environmental factors to identify opportunities for improvement.

 Campus Human Resources (CHR) offers comprehensive human resource services to the campus and provides select services to UCLA Health, covering more than 40,000 employees overall.
 Services include staff recruitment and employment; job classification and compensation; benefit counseling; faculty and staff counseling; employee and labor relations; personnel policy and contract administration for 14 different bargaining units; staff affirmative action and equal employment opportunity compliance; training; staff development; and organizational development services.